jonase/learndatalogtoday/resources/chapters/chapter-4.md

 ## Attributes

-For example, say we wan't to find all attributes that are associated with person entities in our database.
+For example, say we want to find all attributes that are associated with person entities in our database.
 We know for certain that `:person/name` is one such attribute but are there others we have not yet seen?

     [:find ?attr
      :where